dfelinto/blender-manual/manual/physics/dynamic_paint/canvas.rst

    Paint Surface.

 Paint is the basic surface type that outputs color and wetness values.
-In case of vertex surfaces, results are outputted as vertex colors.
+In case of vertex surfaces, results are outputted as Color Attributes.

 A wetmap is a black-and-white output that visualizes paint wetness.
 White being maximum wetness, black being completely dry.
 It is usually used as mask for rendering.